subsquid/docs/docs/glossary.md

 ### Squid processor

 The [ETL](#etl) part of the squid.
-Extracts on-chain data from an [Subsquid Network](/subsquid-network) gateway and/or directly from chain RPC, then transforms and optionally enriches it with external data.
+Extracts on-chain data from an [SQD Network](/subsquid-network) gateway and/or directly from chain RPC, then transforms and optionally enriches it with external data.
 Saves the result into a target [data sink](/sdk/reference/store).

 ### Squid API